ilastik/ilastik.github.io/documentation/basics/installation.md

     wget https://raw.githubusercontent.com/ilastik/ilastik/master/scripts/install-cplex-shared-libs.sh

     # Linux:
-    bash install-cplex-shared-libs.sh <cplex-root-dir> <path/to/ilastik-1.X.Y-Linux>
+    bash install-cplex-shared-libs.sh /path/to/your/cplex-root-dir /path/to/ilastik-1.X.Y-Linux
     # Mac:
-    bash install-cplex-shared-libs.sh <cplex-root-dir> <path/to/ilastik-1.X.Y-OSX.app>
+    bash install-cplex-shared-libs.sh /path/to/your/cplex-root-dir /path/to/ilastik-1.X.Y-OSX.app

-In the command above, `<cplex-root-dir>` is the location of your cplex studio installation.
+In the command above, `cplex-root-dir` is the location of your cplex studio installation.
 It should contain directories named `concert` and `cplex`, among others.

 **Note:** The above script installs CPLEX directly into your ilastik installation.
 Once you've done that, you should not distribute your copy of ilastik to others, unless you have a license to distribute CPLEX.